Everything You Need To Know About: The Maldives

-Kurumba resort is known for being one of the original Maldives resort islands and is the biggest so there is a lot to see and do here.
-The enormous resort that was once a coconut plantation has everything you can imagine - a fabulous spa, sauna, steam room, tennis courts, indoor fitness centre, large infinity pool, private beaches, and a huge selection of dining options.
+Kurumba resort is known for being one of the original Maldives resort islands and is the biggest, so there is a lot to see and do here.
+The enormous resort that was once a coconut plantation has everything you can imagine - a fabulous spa, sauna, steam room, tennis courts, indoor fitness center, large infinity pool, private beaches, and a huge selection of dining options.

 Centara Grand offers over-water villas and beach suites on palm-fringed beaches set around a shimmering lagoon.

 The Reef restaurant is a stand-out offering champagne breakfasts, casual lunches and asian-inspired dinners.
 The Coral bar and lounge is also a great spot to wind down in the elegant lounge area featuring fine wines, teas and handcrafted cocktails.

 Activities include water sports, tennis, fishing and cooking classes!